mateuspicanco/customer-spending-lifestyle/README.md

-# Identifying Lifestyle Patterns in Credit Card Spending
+# Identifying Lifestyle Patterns in Credit Card Spending :credit_card:

 This project aims at illustrating novel approaches to customer segmentation using Credit Card Records (CCRs) by leveraging modeling techniques similar that of text mining tasks.
 It is based on the [Sequences of purchases in credit card data reveal lifestyles in urban populations](https://www.nature.com/articles/s41467-018-05690-8) by Clemente Et al, that elucidates patterns in sequences credit card transactions in different merchant categories as a means of uncovering user lifestyles when verifying results on sociodemographic data about the users.